116davinder/ansible.missing_collection/readme.md

 - [community.missing_collection.aws_backup_info](tests/aws_backup_info.yml)

 ### License
-None of these modules should be published to Official Ansible / Ansible-Collections without written confirmation from me ( Davinder Pal ).
+None of these modules should be published to Official Ansible / Ansible-Collections without written confirmation from me( Davinder Pal ).
-These Modules can be used /distributed in any project except Official Ansible but only with my copyright statement
+These Modules can be used/distributed in any project except Official Ansible / Ansible-Collections but only with my copyright statement

 `Copyright: (c) 2020, Davinder Pal <dpsangwal@gmail.com>`.